 Mark’s style of writing was very different than Matthew.
-Mark was blunt and a serious man.
 God picked the perfect guy to speak to the cruel and hard audience of Rome.
 As the Roman culture valued common sense, Mark understood that they would be bored with the tracing of anyone’s genealogy.
 Mark wasted none of their time as he spoke plainly, but with excitement.
 “God is here with us right now, and He wants to help us!”

 The good news recorded by Mark is precise and to the point.
 His portrayal of Jesus was that he was a humble servant.
 Mark did not use quotations of prophets because the Romans never studied the scriptures.
 Mark skips over the first years of the life of Christ as he begins with John the Baptist, a wild looking man who wore camel hair as he ate locusts.

-The Gospel of Mark continues in chapter six to tell the story of Jesus sending out the twelve disciples, when Jesus fed the 5,000, and when He walked on water.
-In chapter 8 Mark relates the compassion Jesus felt for the hungry people and in chapter 10 of Mark we find the story about the rich your man who asked Jesus what he must do to inherit eternal life.
-Jesus tells the young man not to murder, steal, lie, commit adultery and to honor his parents.
-The wealthy kid declared that he has done all these things since he was a boy.
+In chapters 6-10 we find the story of Jesus sending out the twelve disciples; and the miracle of when Jesus fed the 5,000; and when He astounded the disciples by walking on water; and how Jesus compassionately cares for the sick and hungry.
+A rich man asked Jesus what he must do to inherit eternal life?
+Jesus tells the young man not to murder, steal, lie, or commit adultery and to honor his parents.
+The wealthy man replied that he has done all these things.
 Jesus knew what this rich man valued above God, He knew what he treasured.
 So Jesus replied with love.
 “One thing you lack’, ‘Go sell everything you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me.”
 The rich man’s face fell and he went away sad because he could not part with his great wealth.

-Our God sees us clearly for what we are and He challenges us to look deep.
-One of the teachers of the law asked which one of the commandments was the most important?
+Our Father sees us clearly for what we are and He always challenges us to look deep and examine our own hearts.
+A well educated teacher of the law asked; which one of the commandments was most important?
 Jesus answered; “The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.
 The second is this: ‘Love your neighbor as yourself.”
 There is no commandment greater than these.”
-(Mark 12:29)
+(12:29)

-After the Servant Jesus Christ gave up His life by willingly being crucified on a cross, as the final blood sacrifice required, He was received into heaven to sit on the right hand of God.
-(Mark 16:19) The Servant is still working on our behalf, interceding as our Advocate.
 “Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.
 And these signs will accompany those who believe: In my name they will drive out demons; they will speak in new tongues…and they will place their hand on sick people and they will get well.”
+(16:15)

 All rights reserved.